FAQ

 You need two witnesses at your wedding.

-Traditionally you would ask your best man and maid of honour to be your witnesses, but times they are a changing.
 It’s an incredible honour to be asked to be a witness.
 It can also be a job that you allocate to a family member or someone who is very special to you who you couldn’t include elsewhere in your wedding celebrations.

 Logistics